tabsdata/tabsdata/server/libraries/td-objects/src/sql/README.md

 ## Register Function

 * Check function name does not exist in collection.
-* Check function output tables do not exits in collection, or if they do they are frozen.
+* Check function output tables do not exist in collection, or if they do they are frozen.
 * Normalize all dependency table_versions (collection_id/table_name/versions).
 * Normalize all trigger dependencies (collection_id/table_name).
-* Check dependency tables (collection_id/table_name) exist or they are produced by the function itself.
+* Check dependency tables (collection_id/table_name) exist, or they are produced by the function itself.
 * Check trigger tables (collection_id/table_name) exist.
 * Find function output tables that are frozen tables to reuse their table_id.